Six Weeks In Fiji

 Now I was in the terminal.
 I looked around for a sim card shop.
 No sightings.
 Then I found the ubiquitous taxi drivers that hang out at exit centres.
 "I said Bamboo Grove" and offered the fare recommended by Microsoft co-pilot.
 All the taxi drivers demanded a lot more.
 I was beginning to learn A.I. cannot be relied to be up to date.

 I had booked at the Bamboo Backpackers for one night at $30 and at Smugglers Cove for six nights for one hundred dollars.
 Smugglers Cove was fourteen dollars a night.
 I couldn't find any economically suitable places to stay in the capital Suva.
-A bus ride from Suva to Nadi is as low as $2.50 and takes about three and a half hours.
+A I wrong again said a bus ride from Suva to Nadi is as low as $2.50 and takes about three and a half hours.
 So i intended to make Nadi my base.

 Wailoaloa Beach was a sprawl of hotels and cheap resorts that stretched over the shore until fading away into the countryside.
 It was evening and it pulsed with life and a jam of discordant musical vibes.
 I after inquiries from strangers found the Bamboo Backpackers.
 A jovial Fijian man found my listing and directed me to an enclosed space of dormitory tunnels.
 I left my desktop computer and my passport in his office.